singularityware/singularityware.github.io/pages/docs/admin-docs/docs-security.md

 # SUID mode and the user is non-root.
 #limit container owners = gmk, singularity, nobody
 ```

+*note: If you are in a high risk security environment, you may want to enable this feature.
+Trusting container images to users could allow a malicious user to modify an image either before or while being used and cause unexpected behavior from the kernel (e.g. a [DOS attack](https://en.wikipedia.org/wiki/Denial-of-service_attack)).
+For more information, please see: [https://lwn.net/Articles/652468/](https://lwn.net/Articles/652468/)*

 ### limiting usage to specific paths
 The configuration file also gives you the ability to limit containers to specific paths.
 This is very useful to ensure that only trusted or blessed container's are being used (it is also beneficial to ensure that containers are only being used on performant file systems).